Skip to product information

 Plant Details

-• Pet Warning Pet Warning: Toxic if ingested
+• Pet Warning: Toxic if ingested; keep away from pets and children

 Care Tips

-• Pruning Instructions Pruning Instructions: Prune in early spring to maintain shape and remove dead branches
+• Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead or crossing branches.

-• Planting Depth Planting Depth: Plant at the same depth as the nursery container
+• Planting Depth: Plant at same depth as in container; ensure roots are covered lightly with soil.

-• Special Care Special Care: Avoid planting in areas with poor drainage to prevent root rot
+• Special Care: Avoid over-watering; ensure good drainage to prevent root rot.

 View full details